PoloLacoste/waitforme/README.md

 Works for windows

-Execute a file when a program is force closed
+Execute a command when a program is force closed

 waitforme :
 - pid